logpacker/go-questions/README.md

 A: a

 ---13/13.txt---
-Q: Is it possible to make content of the package to be accessed directly, without the need for it to be preceded with "fmt."?
+Q: Is it possible to make package content directly accessible without need to be preceed by "fmt."?

 a.
 Yes. import "fmt"
 b.
 Yes. import _ "fmt"